 Leveraging a Single Platform for Quality Management

-There are two issues here, one is single platform vs. multiple modules, but the second takes multi-use to another level.
+There are two issues here, one is a single platform vs. multiple modules, but the second takes multi-use to another level.
 Imagine if you were able to provide your company with a QMS platform that addresses every related business process involved in that area.
-Even more enticing, imagine if you were also able to give them a package that can be used for Expense Reporting, IT Help Desk, Employee System Access, Project Management and Employee Reviews?
-What if any of the myriad of small, disparate systems that are invariably in use within your company (including paper, Excel and Access) can be consolidated within a single, browser-based platform on premise or in the cloud?
+Even more enticing, imagine if you were also able to give them a package that can be used for Expense Reporting, IT Help Desk, Employee System Access, Project Management, and Employee Reviews?
+What if any of the myriads of small, disparate systems that are invariably in use within your company (including paper, Excel and Access) can be consolidated within a single, browser-based platform on-premise or in the cloud?

 When you are evaluating an eQMS platform, consider this: what makes better business sense—focusing on a single need or broadening your vision and knowing that there will soon be other needs?
 You can leverage a quality management system in a single software platform purchase for more and more uses, drastically reducing the overall cost of ownership.